List of Sharpe series characters: Harris

 Rifleman Harris is a fictional character from Bernard Cornwell's Sharpe series of novels, an alcoholic scholar who enlisted because of debt.

 In the TV series, he is a rifleman, one of Sharpe's Chosen Men or lance corporals and is played by Jason Salkey.
 In Sharpe's Rifles, he claims to be from Wheatley, Oxfordshire.
 This is contradicted in the novel Sharpe's Havoc, written after the television adaptations, where Harris tells Sharpe he is from Lichfield, "where Samuel Johnson came from".

 He enjoys reading books, especially philosophy and is the intellectual member of the company.
 In the books the educated Rifleman was Isaiah Tongue, killed in Sharpe's Gold.

 He was eventually promoted to sergeant but was killed alongside his friend Sergeant Daniel Hagman at the Battle of Waterloo in 1815.
 In the books, Harris is absent from the battle.

 He first appeared in Sharpe's Prey and, including Harper, was one of the only two men remaining from Major Dunnett's original company, from the Battle of Copenhagen.
 He is referred to as one of Sharpe's best marksmen, along with Hagman and Thompson.
 Harris last appears in Sharpe's Skirmish, but he may be alive as of Sharpe's Enemy, as he is likely to be one of the last nine from the retreat to Corunna left at the time.
 He possibly fought with Sharpe at the Battle of Vitoria and presumably the Battle of Nivelle.
 He most likely fought with Sharpe at the final Battle of Toulouse, and may still be alive as of Sharpe's Revenge, though Harris is absent in Sharpe's Waterloo.
 He does not appear at Waterloo and is absent from the battle.

 His first name is never revealed in the series and in fact a joke is made of this in his final scene, with Hagman asking him what it is.

 The character was named in tribute to Benjamin Randell Harris, of the 95th Rifles, whose memoir, The Recollections of Rifleman Harris, about his experiences during the peninsular campaign, was a major source for Cornwell's original research for the Sharpe novels (an audio version of the book was recorded by Salkey).
+Mimicking his real life inspiration Salkey published his own Sharpe memoir From Crimea With Love charting the filming of the TV series shot on location in Ukraine, Portugal, Türkiye and England.
+An audio version of the memoir is also voiced by Salkey.